 With its Expressionistic style and Williams’s heart-wrenching score, it’s a film that marks a director coming into his own.
 Whether it is among the greatest films or not will be subjective, but it certainly is one of the most important films of all time and an especially shining achievement in a filmmaker’s career with no dearth of them.

 2. Indiana Jones and the Last Crusade (1989)

-No one doubted that the outcome of a collaboration between Steven Spielberg, George Lucas, and Philip Kaufman would be a positive one but surely no one foresaw what it would really lead to.
-With ‘Raiders of the Lost Ark’, Spielberg had captured lightning in a bottle and added an entirely new chapter to the history of adventure films and action films, while giving us the ultimately loveable rogue in Harrison Ford’s portrayal of Indiana Jones.
-Whether ‘Temple of Doom’ lived up to that standard or not remains hotly debated to this day but with ‘The Last Crusade’, he really did the impossible – he not only made another fantastic action-adventure movie but managed to better his work on ‘Raiders’.
+No one doubted that the outcome of a collaboration between Steven Spielberg, George Lucas, and Philip Kaufman would be positive, but surely no one foresaw what it would lead to.
+With ‘Raiders of the Lost Ark,’ Spielberg captured lightning in a bottle and added an entirely new chapter to the history of adventure films and action films while giving us the ultimately loveable rogue in Harrison Ford’s portrayal of Indiana Jones.
+Whether ‘Temple of Doom’ lived up to that standard remains hotly debated to this day.
+With ‘The Last Crusade,’ he did the impossible – he not only made another fantastic action-adventure movie but managed to better his work on ‘Raiders.’

 1. A.I.
 Artificial Intelligence (2001)

 The colossal task of taking over a Stanley Kubrick project can never be overstated, and yet for Spielberg to have done it in the early-2000s could not have been a more fortuitous turn of events.
 It was a time that saw him delve deeply into philosophical inquiries in all his films, leading him to make films that used the resources of Hollywood’s studio system to contemplate profound ideas, in this case, the question of love and whether it can be exclusively attributed to the human race.
 It is his most ambitious project that shifts from one gigantic set-piece to another in the blink of an eye but never loses touch with its core humanity, making it, like David, a truly unique work.